minhngo3818/techie-forum/README.md

 # techies-forum

-A lair for techies
+A lair for technomancers

+Inspired by Twitter and Stackoverflow
-This project is for practicing django rest_framework and Next.js
+Build from django rest_framework and Next.js